 Take Care of Sun Glare With Filters

 You look out the window and snow is piling on the pines.
-Your first thought is grab the camera and take a walk, right?
-I love freshly fallen snow before snow plows come through and turn it into piles of dirt.
+Your first thought is to grab the camera and take a walk, right?
+I love freshly fallen snow before plows come through and turn it into piles of dirt.
 But again your camera needs tender loving care.
 Those freezing temperatures are once again an invitation for moisture to gather on the lenses.

-A camera bag will help, but you may be just as well to tuck that camera under your coat to allow body heat to keep it warm.
+A camera bag will help, but you may be just as well to tuck the camera under your coat to allow body heat to keep it warm.
 If you notice moisture on the lens, return indoors as quickly as possible.
 Allow your camera to dry.
 All should be fine.
 Outdoor photography is fun and full of adventure.
 Just make sure you take steps for keeping your gear safe while taking pictures outside.